BenjaminHoegh/ParsedownToc/README.md

 ![GitHub release](https://img.shields.io/github/release/BenjaminHoegh/ParsedownToc.svg?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/BenjaminHoegh/ParsedownToc.svg?style=flat-square)

 **ParsedownToc** is an extension for Parsedown and ParsedownExtra that introduces advanced features for developers working with Markdown.
+It is based on [@KEINOS toc extention](https://github.com/KEINOS/parsedown-extension_table-of-contents)

+> [!NOTE]
+> Does not yet include the lasted changes in ParsedownExtended v1.2.0

 ## Features:
 - **Speed:** Super-fast processing.